Hicham Mahdoufi

 Hicham Mahdoufi (born 5 August 1983, in Khouribga) is a Moroccan professional footballer.

 Career

 Mahdoufi was born in Khouribga.
 During his teenage years, he began playing for his local club, Olympique Club de Khouribga.
 In summer 2007, a number of European clubs began taking an interest in him.
 In July, Mahdoufi trained with Dynamo Kyiv and on was loaned out to the club.
 Having played several matches for the second team, he failed to secure a place in the first team, and on 30 August Dynamo announced that Mahdoufi would be loaned to FC Metalist Kharkiv.
 He scored his first goal for Metalist against Everton in the UEFA Cup on 4 October 2007.
 On 17 June 2010, resigned his contract with his youthclub Olympique Khouribga.

 International career

-Mahdoufi is also a member of the Morocco national football team.
+Mahdoufi was also a member of the Morocco national football team.